 General Examinations.
 All students shall, normally by the end of the April of their second year, take General Examinations comprising:

 - Two written examinations of three hours each in the translation of ancient Greek and Byzantine Greek authors; each examination will consist of six passages (four in prose and two in verse) of which two will be at sight.

 - An oral examination of one-and-one-half hours on the history of ancient Greek and Byzantine literature, and on the history of Greek in the Byzantine period.

-The examinations will be based on two reading lists in ancient and Byzantine Greek literature which will be approximately the same in length as those in classical Greek and Latin literature required for the PhD in Classical Philology.
+The examinations will be based on two reading lists in Byzantine and ancient Greek literature.
+The ancient Greek reading list will be approximately the same in length as that in classical Greek required for the PhD in Classical Philology.
 These examinations may be repeated only once in the event of failure.
 If a student fails only one part of the examination, then he or she need only repeat that part.

 Special Examinations.
 By the end of the third or, at the latest, the fourth year the candidate must take a two-hour oral examination devoted to

 - A Byzantine author or text corpus (ca. 300–1500), including the manuscript tradition of the works and historical background.

 - An ancient Greek author, with particular focus on the transmission and on the reception of his/her works in Byzantium; or a Modern Greek author, normally of the early period; or another Byzantine author/text corpus or special subject as defined under 1 and 3.